evanmcneely/gpt-pp/README.md

-# GPT Engineer - WIP
+# GPT Pair Programming - WIP

 Inspired and adapted from [AntonOsika/gpt/engineer](https://github.com/AntonOsika/gpt-engineer) with a focus on working with existing, large codebases.
-The current project looks nothing like the origional
+The current project looks nothing like the origional.

 **Goal:**
 _Specify what you want to do and the place to do it, the AI asks for clarification, then makes the changes, and waits for feedback before continuing._